 You know, at some point your military force is just going to be stretched too thin.
 But that’s the prevailing mentality of those who run the US government and military, and you know it is true because we stay in some sort of military conflict year after year, just like we have in every year since World War II.
 It’s funny that you ask about the parallels between the current USA and the Roman empire, because I definitely tried to tie those ideas together with the imagery of our Graven Images album.
 It has a lot of Christian and Roman imagery involved.

-Before one of your songs you said that civilization oppresses us… What is your view on civilization and the perspective of John Zerzan’s ideas about primitivism?
+Before one of your songs you said that civilization oppresses us… What is your view on civilization and the perspective of primitivists like John Zerzan?
 Do you think that primitivist views are appropriate and are a real alternative to the capitalist system?

 What ways do you think the Internet changed the radical DIY community and the ways the people communicate?